Town Team Baseball: North Dakota

 The North Dakota Amateur Baseball state tournament is played every year at Jack Brown Stadium in Jamestown with four different divisions: Masters, A, AA, and AAA.

 The Masters division is reserved for players 35 and older and was established in 2018.
 The tournament is usually held on the last weekend in July.
 Teams competing in this division can have up to two players under 35 but neither of those players can pitch.
 Usually these under 35 players are catchers or middle infielders.

 Class A is reserved for development teams or teams that are new to amateur baseball.
 Many teams that field Class A are usually younger teams whom their main team usually play in the AA or AAA tournaments.
 Because of this, any player who plays in the A tournament that year cannot play in the AA or AAA tournaments as well.
 Also the winner of the Class A tournament automatically gets moved up to AA the next season.

 Class AA is the next highest up and is usually reserved for more established teams or teams that have players who have had college baseball experience.
 Class AA was added in 1965 and these teams are usually found in smaller towns or the talent level is not enough to play in AAA.

 Class AAA is the highest division of amateur baseball in North Dakota.
 Teams in this division are usually in bigger cities or college towns and have many of their players currently playing college baseball.
-The AAA division has been dominated by the Jamestown Elks and Jamestown Merchants since being added in 1991 as all but three times (1995, 2000, and 2021) that one of these two teams has won the AAA championship.
+The AAA division has been dominated by the Jamestown Elks and Jamestown Merchants since being added in 1991 as all but four times (1995, 2000, 2021 and 2022) that one of these two teams has won the AAA championship.